Frequently Asked Questions

 So perhaps the question should be, what is the cost of continuing to drink?

 I’ve made investing in this course as easy as I can for you – even if you can’t pay for the full programme right now.
-You can get access to the Getting Unstuck programme for just £149 if you select the payment plan option.
-After that, you’ll have two other monthly payments of £149 to make.
+You can get access to the Getting Unstuck programme for just £140 if you select the payment plan option.
+After that, you’ll have three other monthly payments of £140 to make.
 We also have a 7 day refund policy, so if you decide within the first week that this isn’t a good fit, you can get your money back.

 I only run this class a few times each year.
-The date of the next course is not yet confirmed, but we hope to run the course again before August 2022.
+The next class will not be until 2024.

 The Getting Unstuck course is for women only.